ccsunlight/county-committee-app/README.md

 4. This will stop and restart the docker containers (except the persistant storage) and should leave you inside the cc-app container at a bash prompt

+5. duplicate the ".env_example" as ".env" in the root of your dir.
+This will be where your keys and pws will go.

+6. If you have proprietary DB connection info update the ".env" file with it.
+Also create a special key for for the AUTHENTICATION_SECRET.
+(512 chars recommended)

 5. run